-OFS is subject to numerous legislative and regulatory requirements that promote and support an effective ERM and internal control environment.
-At least on an annual basis, OFS conducts a formal process to identify and document applicable laws and regulations.
-This process includes the review and consideration of Treasury guidance, statutory and OMB requirements, as well as consultation with OFS program management and the Treasury Office of General Counsel.
-OFS program managers are responsible for identifying laws and regulations which impact their areas, developing policies and procedures which ensure compliance with those laws and regulations, and disseminating information to employees regarding compliance responsibilities.
+OFS was subjected to numerous legislative and regulatory requirements that promoted and supported an effective ERM and internal control environment.
+OFS conducted a formal process to identify and document applicable laws and regulations.
+This process included the review and consideration of Treasury guidance, statutory and OMB requirements, as well as consultation with OFS program management and the Treasury Office of General Counsel.
+OFS program managers were responsible for identifying laws and regulations which impact their areas, developing policies and procedures which ensure compliance with those laws and regulations, and disseminating information to employees regarding compliance responsibilities.

-In order to test compliance with laws and regulations, OFS maps the requirements of each applicable law or regulation to controls that support the requirements.
-The majority of the laws and regulations applicable to OFS are tested in this manner.
-In instances where OFS cannot leverage specific controls, OFS either performs alternative evaluation procedures or, through adherence to the guidance provided by Treasury, checks that controls are in place to meet guidance concerns and specifications where they apply.
+In order to test compliance with laws and regulations, OFS mapped the requirements of each applicable law or regulation to controls that support the requirements.
+The majority of the laws and regulations applicable to OFS were tested in this manner.
+In instances where OFS could not leverage specific controls, OFS either performed alternative evaluation procedures or, through adherence to the guidance provided by Treasury, checks that controls were in place to meet guidance concerns and specifications where they apply.
 The results of OFS's evaluation of compliance with applicable laws and regulations are reflected in OFS's assurance statement.